 Food & Culture Highlights

-Food in Doha Traditional Dhow Cruise With Corniche Walk USD 77.43 reflects regional produce and neighbourhood traditions.
+Food in Walking tour of Porto’s rich history and culture USD 32 reflects regional produce and neighbourhood traditions.
 Markets offer quick tastings, while casual eateries and bakeries keep schedules flexible.

 Consider a short food walk to sample local staples, sweets, or street snacks.
 Reserve popular spots early for weekends and arrive mid-week for calmer dining rooms.